 Disappointed that I’d slept better than just about any night while in Romania, we pulled our ace in the hole: we had a Hematogenas.That's right, a chocolate nutrition bar mixed with some cow's blood, for good measure.Click To Tweet

 We’d gotten it from our Lithuanian roommate.
 She hadn’t planned on us consuming it in Romania, merely telling us they’re popular in her country and that they’re great for boosting low iron.
 But never has there been a better place to consume a blood bar than in a haunted forest, even if it’s only a last-ditch effort to try to draw out some sort of wee beastie.

 Some might even think it worked when they see the mysterious blurred image we snapped while eating the blood bar.
 I’m afraid it’s much more likely due to our beat-up old digital camera and Travis’s shaky selflie skills, but if you’re a believer, you just go right on believing.

 I do actually believe in ghosts and spirits – things that go bump in the night and can’t be explained.
 Maybe it just makes life a little more exciting and none of it’s true, but what’s life without a little mystery?

 Perhaps we should have pitched our tent directly in the circle.
 Maybe the creepy sign scared the ghosts away.
 Or maybe they were scared away by the smell of cow’s blood from our hematogen bars.

-Who knows.
-It doesn’t matter.
 Even though our night in the Hoia Baciu was less scary than driving in Romania, it still tops our list of fun and memorable experiences to have in Europe.